Tom Coronel: World Touring Car Championship

-Dakar Rally
+Dakar Rally (2009–present)

 Tom and his twin brother Tim competed in the 2009 edition of the Dakar Rally in Argentina and Chile (Buenos Aires–Valparaíso–Buenos Aires).
 This was Tom's first edition of Dakar, whereas brother Tim already competed in 2007 and was lined up for the 2008 edition which got cancelled at the last moment.
 The brothers were driving a Bowler Nemesis for the dakarsport.com outfit and backed to Buenos Aires in 70th position overall after crossing two countries in 15 stages for a total of 6,000 km from January 3–18.

 Other activities

 The Coronel family owns two indoor go-karting tracks in Huizen and Enschede.
-Tom co-hosts an automotive programme with Tim called RTL Autowereld (English RTL Carworld) and was a regular guest on the Dutch Formula One broadcast until RTL decided not to go on with the studio shows, in favour of more "on track" time during the broadcast.
+Tom co-hosts an automotive programme with Tim and was a regular guest on the Dutch Formula One broadcast until RTL decided not to go on with the studio shows, in favour of more "on track" time during the broadcast.

-Coronel is in a relationship with racing driver Paulien Zwart and they have a daughter and a son together.
+Coronel is in a relationship with racing driver Paulien Zwart and they have a daughter and a son (Rocco) together.
 The pair were teammates at Carly Motors in the 2004 European Touring Car Championship season.
 Pauline is the daughter of Ascari Cars owner Klaas Zwart, who also raced for Carly in 2004.
+Rocco Coronel is also a racing driver currently racing in karting and the Ginetta Junior Championship and member of the Red Bull Junior Team.